dolliver/airlines/flights/README.md

 gradle bootRun
 ```

-The default start port is 8080 (this can be changed on application.properties file with a server.port  key)
+The default start port is 8080 (this can be changed in the application.properties file)

-- After starting the application, consume with a REST Client the flight availability endpoint (or simply paste the URL on the browser)
+- After starting the application, consume the created endpoint with a REST Client, or simply paste the URL in a browser, since it uses a GET method.
 ```
 GET http://localhost:8096/rest/flights/availability/DUB/DEL/20151007/20151020/2
 ```